 “I am very happy to see the results of our academic efforts getting used in practice to bring value to the Ethereum community.
 Oyente can be used to detect many common bugs found in smart contacts like reentrancy, transaction ordering dependence and so on.
 What’s more interesting is that Oyente’s design is modularized, so this allows advanced users to implement and plug in their own detection logic to check self-defined properties in their contracts.
 I look forward to seeing more contributions from the community to make Oyente even more powerful and useful.”

-The Oyente project started as an academic paper released by National University of Singapore Ph.D. student Luu and a group of his peers.
+The Oyente project started as an academic paper released by the National University of Singapore Ph.D. student Luu and a group of his peers.
 After an initial open source release of Oyente covering 80% of EVM opcodes, funding unfortunately depleted, and the maintenance of the Oyente project was put on hold.

 Following Melonport’s 2.5million CHF raise during a contribution period in February 2017, the Melonport team identified the potential of Oyente to greatly augment the Ethereum developer community’s ability to create safe and secure decentralized applications.

-Specifically, the Melon protocol module ecosystem’s security and standardization can be greatly improved by usage of the tool.
+Specifically, the Melon protocol module ecosystem’s security and standardization can be greatly improved by the usage of the tool.
 After an additional six months of hard work by the Oyente and Melonport developer teams, Oyente now covers 100% of EVM opcodes and had a plethora of other useful tools in the works such as ERC20 support.

 Mona El Isa, CEO of Melonport said: